Thomas Hitzlsperger: Aston Villa

 After a short trial with Celtic in August 2000, Hitzlsperger joined Aston Villa on a free youth transfer from Bayern Munich.
 He made his Aston Villa debut in a 3–0 home defeat to Liverpool on 13 January 2001 as an 84th-minute substitute for Jlloyd Samuel; it was his only appearance during his first season in England.

 Whilst at Aston Villa, Hitzlsperger was briefly loaned out to Second Division club Chesterfield during the 2001–02 season, making his debut in a 1–0 home win against Kidderminster Harriers in the Football League Trophy second round.
 On 21 November, his link was extended for another month.
 In all he made six appearances for the Spireites, five of which were in the league.
 He was recalled by Aston Villa during the second month of the loan spell however, as the Birmingham club had several players injured or suspended.
 On 20 April 2002, away to already relegated Leicester City, he hit the post after five minutes, from which Peter Crouch opened the scoring from the rebound; Hitzlsperger later scored his first senior goal in the 2–2 draw, from a solo run.

-Hitzlsperger moved into the Aston Villa first team following the arrival of new manager Graham Taylor.
+Hitzlsperger moved to Aston Villa first team following the arrival of new manager Graham Taylor.
 On 14 December 2002, his last-minute 30-yard strike past Russell Hoult sealed a 2–1 win over rivals West Bromwich Albion.
 He later played a significant part in the Aston Villa side that finished sixth under David O'Leary, before falling out of favour the following season.
 Hitzlsperger left Aston Villa as a fan favourite, and stated that he might return to the club when the opportunity comes.
 He gained the nickname Der Hammer (The Hammer) during his time at Villa Park, due to his powerful left-foot shot from long-range.
 A fluent speaker of English, he acquired an unusual Brummie-German hybrid accent during his spell at Villa.